rvanguita/wind_farm/README.md

 ## Objective

 This work aims to forecast the wind power generation of four turbines over a one-year period.
-As shown in the figure at the beginning of this text, the curve representing this generation is not linear, thus excluding the use of linear machine learning (ML) models.
-Since this is a time series regression problem, we also cannot use cross-validation, as it would remove the bias found in some months' generation.
+The curve representing this generation is not linear, thus excluding the use of linear machine learning (ML) models.
+Since this is a time series regression problem, cross-validation also cannot be used, as it would remove the bias found in the generation of some months.

 The work is divided as follows:
 - Presentation of the dataset, along with a brief explanation of the data;